7 ways to make your CV stand out (for the right reasons)

 Sure, a dashed off version might allow you to apply to a lot of jobs quickly.
 But employers see heaps of applications, so they know when real effort has gone in, and when their listing is just one of 15 you completed that day.

-If you’re wondering how to make your CV stand out in a good way, you’ve come to the right place.
+If you’re wondering how to make your CV stand out in New Zealand for the right reasons, you’ve come to the right place.
 We’re going to show you some tricks beyond standard CV best practices, to give you the best possible chance of nailing that vital first impression.

 A memorable CV will put you in pole position in the application race.